Lee Van Cleef

 www.dailymail.co.uk, November 4, 2023

-The Friends star was laid to rest on Friday at a private funeral service at the Forest Lawn Church of the Hills in Los Angeles.
-Forest Lawn Memorial Park cemetery is opposite Warner Bros Studios, where Friends was filmed for 10 seasons, and is the final resting place of a galaxy of Hollywood stars - among them Carrie Fisher, Bette Davis, Stan Laurel, Buster Keaton, INXS frontman Michael Hutchence and Anne Heche.
-Other major celebs include Western star Lee Van Cleef, Dick Van Patten, fitness guru Jack LaLane and Paul Walker from the Fast and Furious films.
-According to the Smithsonian, the cemetery contains more stars per square foot than any zip code in Los Angeles.
+On Friday, the Friends actor was laid to rest at the Forest Lawn Church of the Hills in Los Angeles.
+Forest Lawn Memorial Park cemetery is located opposite Warner Bros Studios, where Friends was shot for ten seasons and is the final resting place for a galaxy of Hollywood stars, including Carrie Fisher, Bette Davis, Stan Laurel, Buster Keaton, INXS frontman Michael Hutchence and Anne Heche.
+Lee Van Cleef, Dick Van Patten, fitness specialist Jack LaLane, and Paul Walker from the Fast and Furious films are among the notable celebrities.
+The cemetery has more stars per square foot than any zip code in Los Angeles, according to the Smithsonian.